Want the perfect workout program?

 Note: Try not to hyperextend your back at the top of the movement and keep your chin tucked (not looking at the ceiling).

-Related: 8 Undeniably Effective Exercises For Your Gluteus Maximus
+For more great glute moves, check out our article: 8 Undeniably Effective Exercises For Your Gluteus Maximus.

 Note: Don’t roll your shoulders, you can also try using a mixed grip with one hand overhand the other underhand grip.
 You can do reverse Smith shrugs by facing away from the bar.